benswinney/kube-homelab-multinode/docs/kube-prereqs.md

 ## Modify /etc/hosts

-We want to make sure that the /etc/hosts does not resolve the hostname to localhost, if it does, comment it out.
+We want to make sure that the /etc/hosts does not resolve the hostname to 127.0.0.1, if it does, comment it out.